'Pretty Little Liars' Season 7 Theory Debunked? Three Major Clues Paige Is Not A.D. [Spoilers]

 Why would it be in Paige’s interest to impregnate Alison with Emily and some unknown man’s baby?
 Who would Paige want to father a baby with Emily?
 Why would Paige want Alison to have Emily’s baby, in the first place?
 As stated earlier, impregnating Alison with Emily’s baby only hurts Paige’s goal of reuniting with Emily.
 It does not help it.

 Does this evidence prove that Paige is not A.D.?
 Watch Pretty Little Liars and find out.
-Pretty Little Liars Season 7 will be on a brief hiatus before returning for Season 7, Episode 15 (“In the Eye Abides the Heart”).
-Pretty Little Liars Season 7 will return with new episodes May 23 at 8 p.m.
+Pretty Little Liars Season 7 will be on a brief hiatus before returning for Season 7, Episode 15, titled “In the Eye Abides the Heart”.

+Pretty Little Liars Season 7 will return with new episodes on May 23 at 8 p.m.
 ET on Freeform.

 [Featured Image by Eric McCandless/Freeform]